Ansel Payne, PhD

-A native of Paris, Tennessee, Chris comes to Birmingham Audubon from the United States Marine Corps, where he served for six years as a corporal with extended stays in Europe (Spain, Portugal, Italy), the Middle East (Jordan), and Africa (Djibouti), and from UAB, where he earned a Bachelor of Arts in Communication and recently finished a Masters in Public Administration.
-Chris has also worked in administrative and managerial positions at the Department of Veterans’ Affairs and at Erwin and Associates, Inc., respectively.
+A native of Paris, Tennessee, Chris comes to Birmingham Audubon from the United States Marine Corps, where he served for six years as a corporal with extended stays in Europe (Spain, Portugal, Italy), the Middle East (Jordan), and Africa (Djibouti).
+Chris has earned a Bachelor of Arts in Communication and Masters in Public Administration from UAB, and is currently pursuing a Master of Arts in Communication Management.
 He currently lives in Birmingham’s Crestline neighborhood.